 Illustration 1: A loan servicing systems provider that hosts ESI for a financial institution is subpoenaed by the defaulting loan party in a lawsuit with the financial institution.
-The requested ESI about the loan is not in the actual possession of the financial institution, but pursuant to existing contractual rights, the financial institution has the legal right to obtain that ESI from the loan servicing systems provider.
-The financial institution, and not the loan possession, custody, or control of relevant information reflecting plaintiffs' sales activities held by defendants' enterprise cloud provider, Salesforce.com).
+The requested ESI about the loan is not in the actual possession of the financial institution, but

-- The Stored Communications Act was enacted in 1986 under Title II of the Electronic Communications Privacy Act., 18 U.S.C §§ 2701 et seq. - 20 Electronic communication service "means any service which provides to users thereof the ability to send or receive wire or electronic communications."
-18 U.S.C. § 2510(15) (2002). - Electronic storage means: "(A) any temporary, intermediate storage of a wire or electronic communication incidental to the electronic transmission thereof; and (B) any storage of such communication by an electronic communication service for purposes of backup protection of such communication."
-Id. § 2510(17). - Remote computing service means "the provision to the public of computer storage of processing services by means of an electronic communications system."
-Id. § 2711(2). - However, the Stored Communications Act does not provide third parties with absolute immunity to Rule 45 subpoenas.
+- 20. Electronic communication service "means any service which provides to users thereof the ability to send or receive wire or electronic communications."
+18 U.S.C. § 2510(15) (2002). - 21.
+Electronic storage means: "(A) any temporary, intermediate storage of a wire or electronic communication incidental to the electronic transmission thereof; and (B) any storage of such communication by an electronic communication service for purposes of backup protection of such communication."
+Id. § 2510(17). - 22.
+Remote computing service means "the provision to the public of computer storage of processing services by means of an electronic communications system."
+Id. § 2711(2). - 23.
+However, the Stored Communications Act does not provide third parties with absolute immunity to Rule 45 subpoenas.
 See, e.g., UN4 Prods., Inc. v.
 Doe-173.68.177.95, No. 17-CV-3278, 2017 WL 2589328 (E.D.N.Y.
 June 14, 2017) (permitting Rule 45 subpoenas on internet service providers to discover the true name, postal address, and email address of each subscriber associated with identified internet protocol (IP) addresses, asserting "ISP subscribers have a minimal expectation of privacy in the sharing of copyrighted material" (quoting Malibu Media, LLC v.
 John Does 1-11, No. 12 Civ.
 3810, 2013 WL 3732839 (S.D.N.Y.
 July 16, 2013))).